 How was Mary serving You?
 To Martha, she seemed lazy.

 To me, she also seems lazy.
 How can I see this differently?

 Let me take a step back.
 You were teaching, talking, relaxing.
 And there was Mary, relaxing with You, learning, enjoying Your presence.
 Your will for her was to spend time adoring You.
 What greater service to pay the King than honor, admiration, praise!

 Martha was doing her best to follow Your will for her too.
 She was serving You; she cooked a meal for You; she laid it before You; she cleaned up afterwards.
-My Jesus, You never said to her that these things were not good, or that they did not serve You.
+My Jesus, You never said to her that these things weren’t good, or that they didn’t serve You.

 Above All Else: Love

 However, something was missing from her to-do list.

 “You are concerned about many things.”
 In her mind, the chores were done as an end in and of themselves.
 “There is a meal to be made: I must make it; there is cleaning to be done: I must do it.
 This is my place in life; this is what God called me to do.
 I will do it.”

 In her actions she was serving You, but in her heart… not so much.